NethServer/docs/administrator-manual/en/webtop5.rst

 Example of Google CardDAV remote address book
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1) On Webtop configure a new Internet address book, right-click on :guilabel:`Personal Categories -> Add Internet address book` and enter a URL of this type in step 1 of the wizard: https://www.googleapis.com/carddav/v1/principals/XXXXXXXXXX@gmail.XXX/lists/default/ (replace the X your gmail account)
+1) On Webtop, configure a new Internet address book, right-click on :guilabel:`Personal Categories -> Add Internet address book` and enter a URL of this type in step 1 of the wizard: https://www.googleapis.com/carddav/v1/principals/XXXXXXXXXX@gmail.XXX/lists/default/ (replace the X your gmail account)